Willie169/Android-Non-Root/README.md

 ```
 Connect to the VNC server from a VNC viewer.
 ### QCOW2 Cloud Image Method
-This method is more easy but less customizable.
+This method is more easy but less customizable.\
+It is recommended to get started with Ubuntu or Debian if you are overwhelmed by the options.
 #### Prepare the QCOW2 Image
 Here takes Debian for example.
 Change the URL to the download link of the qcow2 you want.
 ```